shaposhnikoff/my_medium_articles_starred/create-an-aws-vpc-and-subnet-using-terraform-d3bddcbbcb6.md

-# Create an AWS VPC, Subnet, Security Group, and ACL using Terraform
+# Create an AWS VPC, Subnet, Security Group, and Network ACL using Terraform

 For those learning AWS/AWS CLI Terraform is a tool for building infrastructure with various technologies including AWS.